77ccreed/Acty-proov/README.md

 scrolled so far that the screen’s upper edge reaches the menu's upper edge.
 When you scroll back up, fixed/sticky status disappears from the menu again, when the upper contect bar is visible on the screen.

+## Please use':'

-Please use: HTML, CSS, JS.
+HTML, CSS, JS.
 If you feel confident with using any other lightweight library, then feel free to use it for a good reason.

-Format:
+## Format':'

 Please send relevant HTML, CSS, JS, images and other necessary files needed for review and testing in the local environment.